reviewboard/reviewboard/docs/manual/admin/index.rst

 Ready to get started with Review Board?
 We've made it pretty easy, depending on your platform.

-Installation will happen in two steps:
+Installation will happen in three steps:

 * **Step 1: Install Review Board through:**